Jmc-arch/elia-governed-hybrid-architecture/docs/EL-ARCH.md

 **Automatic Adjustments**:
 SM_CFG adjusts max_concurrent_requests by observing three independent operational signals:

-1. Stability_Index provided by SM_STM (system stability score 0-100)
+1. Stability_Index provided by SM_GSM (system stability score 0-100)
 2. CPU/RAM pressure measured by SM_LOG (raw metrics)
-3. Rejection rate observed by EL_ITF (percentage on sliding window)
+3. Rejection rate observed by EL_IFC (percentage on sliding window)

 These three signals are distinct from the Global_Monitoring_Score calculated by SM_SGA, which remains a passive metric.
 If these three conditions converge positively for 3 cycles, the threshold increases by +1 request.